-The current term of SC 6A is set to expire on February 28, 2024, giving the JV limited time to drill an exploratory well and to develop a field in case of a discovery.
-In view of this, the Consortium decided to surrender the contract effective March 31, 2021, and, upon its approval by the DOE, apply for a new contract under the Philippine Conventional Energy Contracting Program ("PCECP") on area nomination.
-The surrender of the SC was approved by the DOE on September 5, 2022.
+SC 6A had an original term set to expire on February 28, 2024, leaving the Consortium with limited time to drill an exploratory well and to develop a field in case of a discovery.
+In view of this, the Consortium decided to surrender the contract effective March 31, 2021, and subsequently re-apply for a new contract under the Philippine Conventional Energy Contracting Program ("PCECP") on area nomination.